Mastering Formulas in Notion: A Step-by-Step Guide

 Writing Formulas in Notion

-When writing Formulas in Notion, you can use a variety of functions, operators, and constants to manipulate and calculate your data.
-Here are a few examples:
+When writing formulas, you can combine functions, operators, and constants to manipulate your data.
+Here are some updated examples:

-• Mathematical Operators: Notion supports common mathematical operators such as +, -, *, / for addition, subtraction, multiplication, and division respectively.
-For example, 5 + 3 will return 8.
+• Mathematical Operators: Use operators such as +-*, and / for basic arithmetic.
+For example, entering 5 + 3 in a formula will return 8.

 Examples of Formulas in Notion